mortman/xkcd-1288/README.md

-cloud-to-butt
+xkcd-1288
 =============

-Chrome extension inspired by http://xkcd.com/1288/
+Chrome extension inspired by http://xkcd.com/1288/ and clout-to-butt